Hyaluronic Acid for Skin: Literally EVERYTHING You Need to Know!

-There’s also the interesting fact that very low molecular weight HA (5 kDA) has the ability to penetrate the skin, whereas 100 kDa to 1000 kDa hyaluronic acid stays localized to the stratum corneum (i.e. outer most layer of skin).
-Here’s a quote from the study:
+There’s also the interesting fact that very low molecular weight HA ( ≤ 25 kDA) has the ability to penetrate the skin and cause inflammation, whereas 100 kDa to 1000 kDa hyaluronic acid stays localized to the stratum corneum (i.e. outer most layer of skin).
+Here’s a quote from a study demonstrating that:

 “In the viable epidermis, the penetration enhancement effect of 5% 5 kDa HA was even higher [than the control] with a 7.5-fold increase in BSA-RhB fluorescence intensity.
 Samples with 5% 100 kDa or 1 MDa HA did not show any penetration enhancement effects for BSA (bovine serum albumin).”
 (25)